iamvery/iamvery.github.com/_posts/2014-10-16-no-date-today-its-datetime.markdown

 layout: post
 author: Jay Hayes
 title: No Date.today?
 It's DateTime!
+description: Time is hard.
+Here are some suggestions to keep things sane in Rails.
 ---

 [A while back][swift-blog-post], I got all fluffy talking about love and coffee